ddev/ddev/docs/content/users/usage/commands.md

 * `--db-image-default`: Sets the default db container image for this DDEV version.
 * `--db-working-dir`: Overrides the default working directory for the db service.
 * `--db-working-dir-default`: Unsets a db service working directory override.
-* `--dbimage-extra-packages`: A comma-delimited list of Debian packages that should be added to db container when the project is started.
+* `--dbimage-extra-packages`: A comma-delimited list of Debian packages that should be added to db container when the project is started or `--dbimage-extra-packages=""` to remove previously configured packages.
 * `--default-container-timeout`: Default time in seconds that DDEV waits for all containers to become ready on start. (default `120`)
 * `--disable-settings-management`: Prevent DDEV from creating or updating CMS settings files.
 * `--disable-upload-dirs-warning`: Suppresses warning when a project is using `performance_mode: mutagen` but does not have `upload_dirs` set.